brycecherry75/HMC830/README.md

 # HMC830
 Arduino Library for the HMC830 Wideband Frequency Synthesizer chip

+v1.0.0 First release

+v1.0.1 Double buffering of RF frequency divider implemented by default

+v1.1.0 Added current frequency read function

+v1.1.1 Corrected issue with conversion in ReadCurrentFreq

+v1.1.2 Add setPowerLevel function which can be used for frequency bursts

 ## Introduction

 This library supports the HMC830 from Analog Devices on Arduinos.
 The chip is a wideband (24.193549 MHz to 3 GHz) Phase-Locked Loop (PLL) and Voltage Controlled Oscillator (VCO), covering a very wide range frequency range under digital control.
 Just add an external PLL loop filter, Reference frequency source and a power supply for a very useful frequency generator for applications as a Local Oscillator or Sweep Generator.